Walmart says managers can now earn up to $400,000 a year — no college degree needed

 On average, it requires about 5 years to move from an entry-level role to management, the company added.

+But despite Walmart's note that the job is open to people without college degrees, the company recently started a campaign to recruit recent college graduates.
+The program is aimed at strengthening Walmart's talent pipeline, according to the Wall Street Journal.

-While good news for Walmart's managers, the pay boost widens the gap between the company's top employees and its rank-and-file workers.
+While the pay bump is good news for Walmart's managers, the pay boost widens the gap between the company's top employees and its rank-and-file workers.
 Walmart last year increased its U.S. employees' starting wages to between $14 to $19 an hour, depending on location.

 Walmart stock grants